StacieL/doc/docs/SectionTAB-publishingSection.md

 ## AUTHENTICATION MODE

-Authorized User: Check the "Requires an email to connect" checkbox to display a login form when the application starts
+<b>Authorized User:</b> Check the "Requires an email to connect" checkbox to display a login form when the application starts

-Guest: Leave the "Requires an email to connect" checkbox unchecked.
+<b>Guest:</b> Leave the "Requires an email to connect" checkbox unchecked.
 No login form will appear when the application start.

 ## AUTHENTICATION METHOD